 Asset Management Plan - A 5-year short-term and long-term 20-year plan of known and potential capital improvements required for each wastewater collection system asset class.

-Sewer System Management Plan - A plan to document and evaluate programs and activities from the staff level to Board level to minimize the occurrence of Sanitary Sewer Overflows.
+Sewer System Management Plan - A plan to document and evaluate programs and activities from the staff level to Board level to minimize the occurrence of spills.

 Section II - Organization